 If you would like information about working with Tom, please contact him at email@example.com.

-Each week in Birmingham Alabama you can find the Coach Craig leading a Tuesday morning Run: Speed and Form workout for the local tri club and on Thursday morning a Bike to Run workout.
+Each week in Birmingham Alabama you can find Coach Craig leading a Tuesday morning Run: Speed and Form workout for the local tri club.
 Feel free to drop in!

-If you would like information about working with Craig, please contact him at firstname.lastname@example.org.
+If you would like information about working with Coach Craig, please contact him at firstname.lastname@example.org.

 Stacee is a USAT & USAC Certified Coach.
 She has a lifetime of experience as an athlete and has competed in cycling and triathlon.
 She has been working with and coaching competitive and recreational athletes since 2008.
 Her knowledge of anatomy, physiology and kinesiology gives her a unique understanding of the human body and how to adapt workload and training stress to get the best out of each individual athlete she trains around the world.
 She has coached all levels from children, youth and adults.
 Many of these athletes have become Elite National and World Champions in the sport of triathlon.

-Stacee is the Head Coach for Dare2tri and owner of Handcycle Chicago.
-She has been instrumental in the growth and coaching in the sport of Paratriathlon since its inception and introduction as an Olympic sport.
+Stacee is USAT Paratriathlon Certified Coach and as the Head Coach for Dare2tri and owner of Handcycle Chicago.
+She has been instrumental in the growth and coaching in the sport of Paratriathlon since its inception and introduction as an Olympic sport in 2010 and has trained handcyclists that race all over the country.

 If you would like information about working with Stacee, please contact her at email@example.com.